The Barefoot Evangelist

 Reflections & Stories

-Sunday Reflection – February 1, 2026
+Sunday Reflection – Transfiguration Sunday, February 15, 2026

-Kids Korner: We are blessed (February 1st)
+Kids Korner: Transfiguration (February 15th)

 About Debb, the Barefoot Evangelist